Mountain View, California Therapists

 California

-An Overview of Mental Health in Mountain View, California
+Mental Health in Mountain View, California

 A Shortage of Available Services

 It’s an unfortunate fact that mental health problems are quite prevalent in the US.
 According to the National Alliance on Mental Illness, over 18% of Americans battle these types of ailments in one form or another each year.
-Furthering concerns are the growing range of studies that forecast an insufficient number of qualified professionals to address these problems, a dearth that is expected to get worse before it gets better.
+Furthering concerns is the growing range of studies that forecast an insufficient number of qualified professionals to address these problems, a dearth that is expected to get worse before it gets better.

 Many factors are thought to contribute to this rising concern: